The heavy rains and high humidity in Orlando and the Central Florida area create the perfect breeding ground for mold.

 2. Visual assessment of the property

-3. Samples collected are sent to independent lab for analysis
+3. Samples collected are sent to an independent lab for analysis

 4. Lab results received the next day

-5. Inspector provides you with detailed protocol for mold remediation (if necessary)
+5. Inspector provides you with a detailed protocol for mold remediation (if necessary)

-6. Mold remediation done (by a mold remediation company if necessary)
+6. Mold remediation is done (by a mold remediation company if necessary)

 7. Mold clearance testing done following removal of mold (if necessary)

 Throughout this entire process, we provide full support to you.